 Your care and support - How much will you have to pay

-Care and support arranged by the Local Authority is chargeable from the first day of service, this calculator will give you an estimate of how much you will pay weekly towards your care, before your service begins.
+All care and support arranged by the Local Authority is chargeable from the first day of service.
+This calculator will give you an estimate of the weekly amount you are likely to be asked to contribute towards the cost of your care before your care and support begins.

 The amount of money you will have to pay towards your care and support depends on a number of factors.

 The rates and charges are updated periodically.